ThePuzzlemaker/TritonLang/README.md

 Triton is a C++ styled language that compiles directly to Lua.
 It is currently being written for the Minecraft mod, OpenComputers as it contains a default computer architecture/language of Lua.

+## Dependencies [Included]

+[Tieske/Penlight](https://github.com/Tieske/Penlight) - A set of Lua libraries [This project will specifically use its lexer library]

+[mpeterv/argparse](https://github.com/mpeterv/argparse) - A command line parser for Lua inspired by Python's argparse

 ## Hello, world!
 [Currently pseudocode]

 ```cpp